1990 – Today

-The Prescott Creeks Preservation Association was founded as a 501(c)3 on March 8, 1990 through the efforts of Bette Bridgewater, Betty Siegfried, and Jay Eby.
-The founding group established the annual Granite Creek Cleanup, and in 1992 coordinated the construction of a nature trail along Granite Creek.
-The Granite Creek Trail is now part of Prescott’s Greenways Trail System, a 1.5-mile network of trails that provides an alternative travel route and immersive nature experience in the heart of Prescott.
+The Prescott Creeks Preservation Association was founded as a 501(c)(3) on March 8, 1990 through the efforts of Bette Bridgewater, Betty Siegfried, and Jay Eby.
+The founding group coordinated with the Keep Prescott Beautiful Committee on the annual Granite Creek Cleanup and in 1992, coordinated the construction of a nature trail along Granite Creek.
+The Granite Creek Trail is now part of Prescott’s Greenways Trail System, a 1.5-mile network of trails that provides an alternative travel route and immersive nature-experience in the heart of Prescott.

-In 1994, Prescott Creeks found new leadership in three ambitious Prescott College students – Eric Glomski, Jim Donovan, and Ron Smith.
-At that time, the trio had already worked for several years to build community support for the establishment of a riparian preserve at the City-owned Watson Woods property.
-With the blessing of Prescott Creeks’ founders and the backing of the newly assembled Watson Woods Advisory Committee, Glomski and Donovan took the helm of Prescott Creeks.
+In 1994, Prescott Creeks found new leadership in three ambitious Prescott College students – Eric Glomski, Jim Donovan, and Brooke Parlette.
+At that time, the trio had already worked for several years to build community support for the establishment of a riparian preserve at the city-owned Watson Woods property.
+With the blessing of Prescott Creeks founders and the backing of the newly assembled Watson Woods Advisory Committee, Glomski and Donovan took the helm of Prescott Creeks.
 In 1995, Glomski and Donovan successfully negotiated a 25-year lease for stewardship of Watson Woods.
-The following year Watson Woods was officially renamed the Watson Woods Riparian Preserve.
+The following year, Watson Woods was officially renamed the Watson Woods Riparian Preserve.

 In 2003, Prescott Creeks was busy with planning, grant-writing, and moving operations to The Grove location.
 These efforts were rewarded in 2004 with a grant from Arizona Water Protection Fund for the development of a master plan for the restoration of Watson Woods.
 Also in 2004, the Creek Observation Guide was published with funding from River Network.